 A new Hungarian bill is currently being discussed in parliament that aims to criminalise anyone helping ‘irregular’ migrants in Hungary.
 If passed, the bill could send activists, lawyers, NGO workers, volunteers, and ‘Soros agents’ to jail.
 Especially after the recent publication of the first 200 individuals on a 2,000-person ‘Soros list’, this is clearly worrying.
 As if to increase this unease, Fidesz has proposed that they will yet again revise the constitution in their favour over the coming 12-18 months.
 As Fidesz holds 133 of Hungary’s 199-seat parliament, representing a fully two-thirds majority, the party will surely face little resistance to these proposed changes.

 Indeed, some in Hungary believe that the ‘Stop Soros Act’ and constitutional changes are less about migration and more about squashing the freedom of Hungarians.
 Has Hungary transcended into the futuristic dystopia of The Handmaid’s Tale, while simultaneously returning to the Soviet-era world of people disappearing after mere accusations?
 Hyperboles today, perhaps, but it still well describes the hopelessness felt by many Hungarians, and portends a potentially dangerous future for those who oppose the government.

-Miss.
-Katherine Kondor is an Early Career Researcher Fellow at CARR, and a Doctoral Researcher in Criminology at the University of Huddersfield.
+Ms Katherine Kondor is a Doctoral Fellow at CARR, and a Doctoral Researcher in Criminology at the University of Huddersfield.
 See her profile at:

 © Katherine Kondor.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).